A summary of past efforts to map the geology of the entire state of California.

 The second color-lithographed geologic map of California was prepared by another Frenchman, Jules Marcou (1883), and published in the "Bulletin of the Geological Society of France."
 The nine geologic units shown were largely based on Marcou's observations while working with the Pacific Railroad Survey in 1854 and the Wheeler Survey West of the 100th Meridian in 1875, both Federal surveys.
 The map was accompanied by a report on the geology of California.

-These early, page-size geologic maps of the State were superseded in 1891 by the first relatively large-scale statewide geologic map.
+These early, page-size geologic maps of the State were superseded in 1891 by the first large-format statewide geologic map.

 1891 Preliminary Mineralogical and Geological Map of the State of California

-The Preliminary Mineralogical and Geological Map of the State of California, at a scale of 1:750,000 (12 miles equals one inch), was prepared and published in four sections by the California State Mining Bureau.
+The Preliminary Mineralogical and Geological Map of the State of California, at a scale of 1:750,000 (1 inch on the map equals 12 miles on the ground), was prepared and published in four sections by the California State Mining Bureau.
 Beginning with this map, the responsibility for preparing and publishing succeeding editions of relatively large-scale geologic maps of California has remained with the State.
 Only eight geologic units were depicted on the 1891 map; however, their general relations are better shown than on all the previous geologic maps.
 Special emphasis was given to mineral resources.
 Such units as auriferous gravel, auriferous slate, and limestone are portrayed, and the locations of known mineral deposits are shown.
 The map was issued by the State Mineralogist, William Ireland, but the map compiler is not credited on the map.
 However, the 10th Annual Report of the State Mineralogist (Ireland, 1890, p.
 21) states that the topographical and other work on the Preliminary Geological and Mineralogical Map was "being executed by Mr. Julius Henkenius, who received aid in the geological and mineralogical locatings from the Field Assistants."

 1916 Geological Map of the State of California